-With the abundant fresh lemons that my wonderful friends always give me, I was so excited to make this Lemon Tart.
+With the abundant fresh meyer lemons, my wonderful friends always give me, I was excited to make this Lemon Tart.

 Subscribe to Giangi's Kitchen!